 Anyone in the Medicare industry is familiar with the rush to prepare for the Annual Enrollment Period.
-What if you could take care of a key sales task before AEP ramps up?
+What if you could take care of a key sales task during the lock-in period, before AEP ramps up?

 Good news — you can!
 Let’s take a look at three reasons to complete Medicare Advantage contracting outside of AEP.

 Listen to this article:

 The month or two leading up to AEP is jam-packed with tasks to prepare, and a key player in AEP prep is carrier and product contracting.
 It makes sense — new Medicare Advantage plans and benefits are always becoming available, and you want to make sure you’re ready-to-sell what’s hot in your market.
 Unfortunately, every other agent knows this as well, and contracting everywhere right before AEP is on overload.

 Contract sooner in the year to avoid the processing delays and stress of contracting during the AEP rush.

 Well, we have a simple tip to help you avoid the processing delays and stress associated with contracting during the AEP rush: contract sooner in the year!
 By doing so, you not only allow yourself more time, but also the carrier or [FMO](/blog/the-benefits-of-joining-a-top-insurance-fmo “The Benefits of Joining a Top Insurance FMO” more time to process your contract(s).
 You’ll likely have a significantly less stressful and quicker experience, and more time to really consider which carriers’ products you want to sell.
 Contracting and certifying to sell Medicare Advantage plans takes time and could take money.
 To contract and certify with a product you won’t be able to sell well in your market is time wasted and an empty wallet.